Life Insurance with Ascites.

 Options #1.
 An Accidental Death Policy.

 Accidental death policies can also be a potential way for an individual to provide some coverage for their family; however, it’s very important to understand that these “types” of policies are NOT true life insurance policies.
 They are only “accident policies”, which means that they will never provide coverage if you die from a natural cause of death!

 Is that these “types” of policies will allow you to purchase more than 25,000 dollars in coverage and that they are relatively inexpensive; however, if you die from:

 - A stroke,

-Or some kind of symptom related to your Aplastic Anemia, these “types” of policies are not going to provide you with any kind of death benefit.
+Or some kind of symptom related to your ascites, these “types” of policies are not going to provide you with any kind of death benefit.

 What can I do to help ensure that I get the “best life insurance” for me?

 Probably the “best” thing that an individual can do to help ensure that they find the “best life insurance” for them is to be sure to take their time when initially shopping for insurance and to be sure that right from the beginning that they are completely honest with their life insurance agent!